The works of Moses Nappelbaum (

 The photographs were nestled in sculptural volumes that stretched along a narrow gallery space, framing shades of sepia and grey with a radiant blue.

-Architecture: Olga Treiwas, Vera Odyn, Vlada Radionova, Jakub Lang
+Architecture: Olga Treivas, Vera Odyn, Vlada Rodionova, Jakub Lang

 Client: Jewish Museum and Centre for Tolerance